Top Courses to Pursue After BSc Biotechnology in 2025

 6. Master's in Public Health

-As biotechnology revolutionises healthcare, a Master’s in Public Health (MPH) can equip you with the skills to bridge the gap between scientific innovation and public health policy.
 A Master’s in Public Health combines biotechnology with public health principles, making it one of the most versatile courses after BSc Biotechnology.
+It is one of the best PG courses after BSc biotechnology.
 This interdisciplinary program combines biomedical sciences with public health principles, opening doors to leadership roles in healthcare organisations and government agencies.

 The demand for public health professionals with expertise in biotechnology is skyrocketing.
 According to the Bureau of Labor Statistics, employment opportunities in public health are projected to grow by 16% from 2020 to 2030, much faster than the average for all occupations.